• Skip to primary navigation

 Ingredients

-• 1 large green apple, peeled, cored, and chopped coarsely (or other apple)
+• 1 large green apple peeled, cored, and chopped coarsely

-• 2 teaspoons fish sauce (or substitute 1/2 teaspoon salt plus 1 tablespoon of vinegar)
+• 2 teaspoons fish sauce or sub with ½ teaspoon of salt and 1 tablespoon of vinegar

 • 1 cup broth or water